geomoose/geomoose-services/php/README.rst

 	It allows for the redistribution of this "Work" with the GeoMOOSE code base.

-And one library for used for Geo calculations:
+And one library used for Geo calculations:

 * GeoPHP - https://geophp.net/